 How to Make Korean Mayak Eggs

 Bring a small pot of water to boil on high heat.
 Add salt and vinegar.
 Gently lower eggs.
-Boil for 6 mins for room temperature eggs or 7 minutes for cold eggs, uncovered.
+Boil for 6 mins if you're using room temperature eggs or 7 minutes if they're cold eggs, uncovered.
 For hard boiled eggs, boil for 10 minutes.

 Meanwhile in a container, combine Marinade ingredients as listed and mix well.
 Ensure the honey or sugar dissolves fully.